Vitamin B5

 Are there safety concerns?

-Moreover, Pantothenic acid is LIKELY SAFE for most people when they use in appropriate amounts.
+Moreover, Pantothenic acid is LIKELY SAFE for most people when they use it in appropriate amounts.
 In addition, the dose amount for adults is 5 mg per day.
-Moreover, Even larger amounts seem to be safe for some people, but taking larger amounts increases the chance of having side effects such as diarrhea.

 Special precautions & warnings:

 Pregnancy and breast-feeding: Pantothenic acid is LIKELY SAFE when users take amounts of 6 mg per day during pregnancy and 7 mg per day during breast-feeding.

 However, it is not known if taking more than this amount is safe.
 Hemophilia: Don’t take pantothenic acid if you have hemophilia.
 Moreover, It might extend the time it takes for bleeding to stop.

 Are there interactions with medications?

+No one knows if this product interacts with any medicines.
 However, before taking this product, talk with your health professional if you take any medications.

 Are there interactions with herbs and supplements?